Mr-Milk/SpatialTis/docs/source/usage/installation.rst

 Installation
 ============

-SpatialTis requires **Python 3.6+**, it's recommended that you start a new environment.
+SpatialTis requires **Python 3.6+**, it's recommended that you install it in a new environment.

 PYPI
 ----